Lulani Faucets Review & Rating Updated: July 7, 2025

 Customer Service

 Customer service is provided by Tanfel, Inc. It is very competent and responsive.
-However, product knowledge is a little weak which is to be expected of agents whose primary focus is on the custom metal components made by Tanfel.
+However, product knowledge is a little weak, which is to be expected of agents whose primary focus is on the custom metal components made by Tanfel.

 Testing & Certification